 (5) Identify all federally listed or proposed endangered or threatened species and critical habitat that potentially occur in the vicinity of the project.
 Discuss the results of the consultation requirements listed in _ 380.13(b) at least through _ 380.13(b)(5)(i) and include any written correspondence that resulted from the consultation.
 The initial application must include the results of any required surveys unless seasonal considerations make this impractical.
 If species surveys are impractical, there must be field surveys to determine the presence of suitable habitat unless the entire project area is suitable habitat.

-(6) Describe site-specific mitigation measures to minimize impacts on fisheries, wildlife, and vegetation.
+(6) Identify all federally listed essential fish habitat (EFH) that potentially occurs in the vicinity of the project.
+Provide information on all EFH, as identified by the pertinent Federal fishery management plans, that may be adversely affected by the project and the results of abbreviated consultations with NMFS, and any resulting EFH assessments.

 (7) Include copies of correspondence not provided pursuant to paragraph (e)(5) of this section, containing recommendations from appropriate Federal and state fish and wildlife agencies to avoid or limit impact on wildlife, fisheries, and vegetation, and the applicant's response to the recommendations.